 There are many ways in which psychology students may get involved in EFPSA.
 To begin with, one can apply to one of our Events as a participant – information about registration for these Events can be found on the respective webpages on the EFPSA website.
 These opportunities are advertised, as ‘Calls for Participants,’ through our website, on Facebook, LinkedIn, Instagram or Twitter.
 Aside from Event participation, we also advertise Calls, through the previously mentioned platforms, to organise various EFPSA Events and campaigns.
 Additionally, our Services provide another way through which students may get involved.
 This can be done by reading the JEPS Bulletin or articles published in the Journal itself, and making use of our Study and Travel Abroad resource, individuals may be interested in contributing to EFPSA as a volunteer in Executive Board or applying to host one of our events.
 Individuals may also be interested in representing students from their respective Member Organisation as the Member Representative; in order to do this the respective Member Organisation can be contacted for more information.

 The vast majority of positions operate on a one-year mandate, meaning that individuals take up their position at the annual Congress and hand it over to their successor one year later at the subsequent Congress.
 Please note that between the end of March and the beginning of April, we launch a series of Calls for these Executive Board positions.
-The application process differs slightly depending of the exact role you apply for but this information is clearly provided and can always be obtained from the members of the Board of Management.
+The application process differs slightly depending on the exact role you apply for but this information is clearly provided and can always be obtained from the members of the Board.

 The Call for Executive Board Coordinators, Responsible and Team Members typically closes on the second day of the Congress.
-While none of these applicants make presentations at the General Assembly, the newly elected Board of Management interviews all applicants.
-The Board of Management then selects the Coordinators who select the members for their team along with the Board of Management.
+While none of these applicants make presentations at the General Assembly, the newly elected Board interviews all applicants.
+The Board then selects the Coordinators who select the members for their team along with the Board.
 The outcomes are announced the morning after the interviews – an exciting moment marking the introduction of a complete Executive Board embarking on their new mandate.

-If you wish to apply for a position within the Board of Management, you will be required to send in your application form, along with a Curriculum Vitae at least 45 days before the Annual Congress to the Immediate Past President.
-The Call for applications to the Board of Management opens approximately two months before the annual Congress.
+If you wish to apply for a position within the Board, you need to be a member of the working community (either as a part of the Executive Board, or a Member Representative).
+You will be required to send in your application form, along with a Curriculum Vitae at least 45 days before the Annual Congress to the Immediate Past President.
+The Call for applications to the Board opens approximately two months before the annual Congress.

-The mandate officially opens upon election of the new Board of Management at the second session of the General Assembly.
+The mandate officially opens upon election of the new Board at the second session of the General Assembly.

 The Member Representative receives all of the applications submitted by the students from their respective Member Organisation.
 The Member Representative then decides upon the participants.
 This should be done by following a set of guidelines known as the Selection Criteria, which can be found within the EFPSA Congress Participant Selection Guide.
 When selecting participants, the Member Representatives consider the motivation behind the application, the educational background, interest in holding a presentation or a workshop at the Congress, interest in applying for a position within the Executive Board along with the personal interest and requirements of the Member Organisation.